mluisab/VU_Master_Thesis/README.md

 The following notebooks generate figures and tables presented within the report:
 - `feature_spec.json`: The output of this file is presented as a listing within the report, specifically Listing 1: Example Symptom Entry JSON Specification and Listing 2: Example Vital Entry JSON Specification
 - `dataset_analysis.ipynb`: The output of this analysis includes Figure 3: Count of Clinical Features per Risk Level (rf_count. pdf and symptom_count.pdf); Figure 4: Cramer’s Analysis of Association of Features and Risk Level (cramer_analysis.pdf); Figure 5: Spearman Correlation Analysis for Vital Signs (spearman_analysis.pdf); Figure 8: Vital Measurement Ranges across Risk Level (vital_count.pdf); Figure 9: Cramer’s Association Matrix (cramer_matrix.pdf); Figure 10: Cramer’s Association Matrix – Conditional Features (cramer_matrix_conditional.pdf)
-- `ML_evaluation.ipynb`: The output of this analysis includes the following figures and tables within the report Table 4: Baseline Model Performance, Table 5: Model performance with class weighting, Table 6: Model performance with SMOTE-NC, igure 13: Confusion Matrices of Baseline Models (LG-confusion.pdf, RF-confusion.pdf, SVM-confusion.pdf, TPFN-confusion.pdf, XGB-confusion.pdf)
+- `ML_evaluation.ipynb`: The output of this analysis includes the following figures and tables within the report Table 4: Baseline Model Performance, Table 5: Model performance with class weighting, Table 6: Model performance with SMOTE-NC, Figure 13: Confusion Matrices of Baseline Models (LG-confusion.pdf, RF-confusion.pdf, SVM-confusion.pdf, TPFN-confusion.pdf, XGB-confusion.pdf)
 - `survey_analysis.ipynb`: The output of this analysis is presented as Figure 6: Plausibility Ratings across Scenarios (overall_rating.pdf); Figure 12: Distribution of Plausibility Scores across Scenarios (rating_distribution.pdf)
 - `knowledge_graph.ipynb` and `knowledge_graph.graphml`: These files were used to create an interactive graph visualisation as mentioned in the report, Figure 11: Knowledge Graph Visualisation.